Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Letterboxd - Following diary/How to Customize the Grub Boot Menu With a Background Image.md

 ---
-title: How to Customize the Grub Boot Menu With a Background Image
+title: 'How to Customize the Grub Boot Menu With a Background Image'
 categories:
     - 新媒体
     - Letterboxd - Following diary